AllanSchergerGitHub/point-cloud-processing/README.md

 pip install -r requirements.txt
 ```

-If you install an earlier version of Open3D than the one listed in
+If you install an earlier version of Open3D than ``0.19.0`` listed in
 ``requirements.txt``, the numeric labels displayed above each sphere
 will be omitted because the ``add_3d_label`` method was introduced in
 later versions.
 Similarly, axis titles rely on the